-The admission process includes a verbal request to be placed on our wait list, a meeting with the Supervisor and child/ren, a placement date given, forms to be reviewed with the Supervisor and completed by parent or guardian which must include current immunization information or waiver.
+The admission process includes a verbal request to be placed on our wait list, a meeting with the Centre Director and family including the child(ren), a placement date given, forms to be reviewed with the Centre Director and completed by the family which must include current immunization information or waiver.
 We request that all forms, policies, and procedures are read, understood, and signed that you acknowledge their contents before the child's start date.

-Parents/Guardians must provide the Centre with a minimum of 2 weeks notice when leaving our childcare centre.
-Parents should also notify the City of Toronto if you have a subsidy agreement.
+Families must provide the Centre with a minimum of 2 weeks notice when leaving our childcare centre.
+The family should also notify the City of Toronto if there is a subsidy agreement.
 NO NOTICE WITHDRAWAL will result in a 1 week full fee payment due to the Centre.